EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records: Discussion and Conclusion

-\paragraph{Task conditioning and zero-shot generalization.} Task conditioning, supplying a task specification alongside data as model input, is a well-established mechanism for zero-shot generalization.
-In generative modeling, conditioning on class labels enables controllable outputs without retraining \citep{Mirza2014-gm, Ho2022-js}.
-In NLP, instruction tuning over many tasks described via natural language induces zero-shot transfer to unseen tasks \citep{Brown2020-tp, Sanh2021-rd, Wei2021-ek}.
+Additionally, outside the domain of health, there are other instances historically that leverage ideas similar to task-conditioned pre-training to achieve zero-shot capabilities.
+In particular, in NLP, instruction tuning over many tasks described via natural language induces zero-shot transfer to unseen tasks \citep{Brown2020-tp, Sanh2021-rd, Wei2021-ek}.
 Prompt-based conditioning has also been applied to EHR generation \citep{Wang2022-mf} and multi-domain time series \citep{Gao2024-zr}, though not to discriminative clinical prediction.